yiisoft/yii2/docs/guide/structure-widgets.md

 Now you can access the `message` variable using `Yii::$app->helloWidget->message`.
 Where `helloWidget` is the same as the key used in the components array.

-In our example widget above, we will make minor changes so we can use this default `message` param.
-If `message` is `null` (because it was not set in the widget), it will fetch the value from your `main.php`.
+Based off the example widget above, make minor changes to use this default `message` param.
+If `message` is `null` (because it was not set in the widget directly), it will fetch the value from your config `web.php`.

 ```
 class HelloWidget extends Widget